amiralitaherkhany/pro-tic-tac-toe/README.md

-# Tic Tac Toe - Android Game
+# Pro Tic Tac Toe

 A Pro **Tic Tac Toe** game developed with **Kotlin** and **Jetpack Compose** for Android.
 Play against your friend in an intuitive and clean interface.
 Built as a fun project to explore modern Android development!